 Table of Contents

-At some time or another, most people have felt their heart race or skip a beat.
-These occasional changes can be brought on by strong emotions or exercise.
+Sometimes, people feel their heart race or skip a beat.
+These can be brought on by strong emotions or exercise.
 They usually are not a cause for alarm.
-Arrhythmias that occur more often or cause other symptoms may be more serious and need to be discussed with your doctor.
+Talk to your doctor if you have symptoms.
+You may have an arrhythmia or other heart problem.
+Possible signs of a more serious problem include:

 What causes arrhythmia?

 Your heart has 4 sections, or chambers.
 The walls of your heart squeeze together (contract) to push blood through the chambers.
 Electrical signals in your heart’s natural “pacemaker” (sinoatrial node) control these.
 Nerve impulses and hormones in your blood affect the rate of contractions.
 A problem in any of these areas can cause an arrhythmia.

 Heart disease is the most common cause of the more serious forms of arrhythmias.
 Arrhythmias can be caused by congenital heart disease (CHD), abnormal heart valve function, and heart failure.
 Minor arrhythmias may be caused by other factors.
 These include alcohol abuse, smoking, caffeine, stress, or exercise.
 Arrhythmias also can occur for no known reason.

 Your doctor will do a physical exam and review your symptoms.
 He or she will ask about your heart and health history.
 Your doctor will do tests.
 This includes an electrocardiogram (ECG or EKG).
 During this test, you will lie down and the doctor will monitor your heartbeat.

 Your doctor may do an exercise or stress test.
 This consists of monitoring your heart while you walk on a treadmill.
 You may be given medications to speed up your heartbeat.
 This can help detect underlying heart disease.